Eye exams become more important with age

 - Drive during daylight hours

 - Be extra-cautious at intersections

 Keeping up with regular eye exams allows your ophthalmologist to catch problems early.
-The sooner a problem is detected, the more likely it is that treatment will be successful.
+The sooner a problem is detected, the more likely it can be treated.

-During regular eye exams, your ophthalmologist will check for age-related eye diseases, including:
+During regular eye exams, your ophthalmologist checks for age-related eye diseases, including: